 - Including:

 - bit

 - nibble

 - byte

 - kibibyte (KiB)

 - mebibyte (MiB)

 - gibibyte (GiB)

 - tebibyte (TiB)

 - pebibyte (PiB)

 - exbibyte (EiB)

 - The amount of the previous denomination present in the data storage size, e.g.:

 - 8 bits in a byte

 - 1024 mebibytes in a gibibyte

 - Answers must be given in the units specified in the question.
 Calculations must use the measurement of 1024 and not 1000

 - Information given may include:

 - image resolution and colour depth

 - sound sample rate, resolution and length of track

 - Compression exists to reduce the size of the file

-- The impact of this is, e.g.:
+- What the impact of this is, e.g.:

 - less bandwidth required

 - less storage space required

 - shorter transmission time

-2 Calculate the file size of an image file and a sound file, using information given

-3 Understand the purpose of and need for data compression
+- 2 Calculate the file size of an image file and a sound file, using information given - 3 Understand the purpose of and need for data compression

-1.3 Data storage and compression continued

-4 Understand how files are compressed using lossy and lossless compression methods

-- Lossless compression reduces the file size without permanent loss of data, e.g. run length encoding (RLE) - Lossy compression reduces the file size by permanently removing data, e.g. reducing resolution or colour depth, reducing sample rate or resolution
+1.3 Data storage and compression continued Candidates should be able to: Notes and guidance 4 Understand how files are compressed using lossy and lossless compression methods • Lossy compression reduces the file size by permanently removing data, e.g. reducing resolution or colour depth, reducing sample rate or resolution • Lossless compression reduces the file size without permanent loss of data, e.g. run length encoding (RLE)